Thursday, July 02, 2009

 Situated up the road from the Cooper River, Strawberry Chapel served what once was Childsbury Towne.
 The area is now a heritage preserve, but like Diamond City on Shackleford Banks, some of the residents remain in the grounds surrounding the chapel.

-Despite heat and humidity that could suffocate a mosquito (come to think of it, we didn't encounter any on this trip), we strolled under the shade of large, mossy oak trees, talking about the history of the South Carolina colony and of the prominent citizens who lived there.
+Despite heat and humidity that could suffocate a mosquito, we strolled under the shade of large, mossy oak trees, talking about the history of the South Carolina colony and of the prominent citizens who lived there.
 We then took a walk down to the river near what once was Strawberry Landing.
 The Cooper stretches wide at this point, and the blues and greens almost took my breath away.
-To our surprise, large elephant ears rustled in the breeze along the bank near the dock.
-Planted by one of the residents of Childsbury Towne?
-We hoped so.

 For more information on Childsbury Towne, go to www.nationalregister.sc.gov/berkeley/S10817708023/